Azrealy/Full-stack-learning/python/tornado/tutorial2.md

 >>> [('URL1', 1), ('URL2', 2), ('URL3', 3)]
 >>> total time: 3.0054771900177 seconds
 ```
-In this example code, I use the `run_sync()` method from `IOLoop` as the entry point for the coroutine, And try to setup a series interrupted point in the source code, to understanding the dataflow in the tornado coroutine.
+In this example code, use the `run_sync()` method from `IOLoop` to run the coroutine, And try to setup a series of interrupted points in the source code and observe the process running, that to understanding the dataflow of the tornado coroutine.

 # The `gen.coroutine` decorator